TosbackCgusBridge-Bot/CGUs-versions/Wikia/Privacy Policy.md

 **Complaints, Questions and Comments**

 We have a Data Protection Officer to assist with all queries regarding our processing of personal information.
-Wade Warren who can be contacted at c/o Wikia, Inc., 360 Third Street, Suite 750, San Francisco, CA 94107.
+Wade Warren who can be contacted at c/o Wikia, Inc., 149 New Montgomery St, 3rd Floor, San Francisco CA 94105.
 Email: DPO@fandom.com.
 Phone: (415) 980-5647

 If you have any complaints about our Website, please contact us at:

-Address: 360 Third Street, Suite 750, San Francisco, CA 94107 Email: support@fandom.com Telephone: (415) 762-0780
+Address: 149 New Montgomery St, 3rd Floor, San Francisco CA 94105 Email: support@fandom.com Telephone: (415) 762-0780

 In the EEA you may also make a complaint to our supervisory body for data protection matters (for example, the Information Commissioner's Office in the UK) or seek a remedy through local courts if you believe your rights have been breached.

-<link rel="stylesheet" href="https://slot1-images.wikia.nocookie.net/\_\_cb7790017790012/common/extensions/wikia/ImageLazyLoad/css/ImageLazyLoadNoScript.css" />Reset your tracking preferences on wikia.com
+<link rel="stylesheet" href="https://slot1-images.wikia.nocookie.net/\_\_cb7800017800012/common/extensions/wikia/ImageLazyLoad/css/ImageLazyLoadNoScript.css" />Reset your tracking preferences on wikia.com